allangarcia/allangarcia/README.md

 ---

-- 👨‍💻 I’m a Senior Software Engineer and a DevOps Engineer
+- 👨‍💻 I’m a iOS Software Engineer and an Associate Professor
+- 👨‍🏫 Working at Federal Institute of Technology of Rio Grande do Norte
-- 👨‍🏫 Working as an University Professor lecturing about Computers' Networks, Systems Operation, and Service Oriented Programming
+- 📣 Lecturing about Computer Networks, Systems Operation, and Service Oriented Programming
 - 📖 Currently learning Next.js/Typescript and C++ in parallel
 - 🌐 Go to https://allangarcia.com for more info about me